-I attended a class by King Arthur Flour and the demonstrator passed around their catalogs, which is when my eye spied this really yum Irish Buttermilk Brown Bread recipe (which I adapted a bit) so I jumped on their website and ordered in the irish-style wholemeal wheat so I could try this recipe!
-At first I thought I was making a giant biscuit!!
-But, WOW! it’s so much better than that… it’s like a cross between a bread and a biscuit : )
+I attended a class by King Arthur Flour and the demonstrator passed around their catalogs, which is when my eye spied this really yum Irish Buttermilk Brown Bread recipe (which I adapted a bit).
+I jumped on their website and ordered in the Irish-style wholemeal wheat so I could try this recipe.

 *recipe adapted from King Arthur Flour Irish Buttermilk Brown Bread

-- 4 C irish-style wholemeal wheat or red whole wheat flour
+- 4 cups irish-style wholemeal wheat or red whole wheat flour

 - Preheat oven to 375 degrees.

 - Spray with cooking spray a 2 quart baking dish, or 8-9" cast-iron skillet.

 - In a large bowl combine whole wheat flour, sugar, salt, baking soda, baking powder.

 - In a smaller bowl beat together buttermilk and egg, slowly drizzle in 3 tablespoons melted butter while whisking.